surifirstpin/biplus_documentation/docs/DataRun.md

 ## Field Visualization On / Off

- In Bi+ you can hide the fields values in visualization charts.
+ In Bi+ you can hide the fields values in visualization charts by using the drop down option.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/bee13bc200cda9988be61a3c7b58de502a4915fa/images/hide_visu.png)